pvvx/ATC_MiThermometer/python-interface/README.md

 The C compiler is needed too.

+With Python 3.12, *attrdict* might still be a problem.

+Usage of Python 3.10 is suggested.

 ### Running the package without installation

 Alternatively from installation, the execution can be directly performed from the package directory, using *requirements.txt* and *gui-requirements.txt* to install the prerequisites: